Canon 200D vs 400D

 It is notable that the 200D offers wifi support, while the 400D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 200D is a recent model that features in the current product line-up of Canon.
 In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 200D vs 400D